Homepage / Bullion Coins: Mexican Bullion / 1/10 oz. Mexican Silver Libertad

 Reverse

-The "Winged Victory" Angel is shown towering above the volcanic peaks of Popocatépetl and Iztaccihuatl; the volcanoes get their names from a legend about two young Aztec lovers.
+The "Winged Victory" Angel towers above the volcanic peaks of Popocatépetl and Iztaccihuatl; the volcanoes get their names from a legend about two young Aztec lovers.

 Introduction:.......1991